woocommerce/woocommerce/docs/user-experience/payments-design-guidelines.md

 ### Button size

-Make payment buttons the same size, no bigger or smaller than other payment buttons, including the CTAs “Add to cart” and “Proceed to checkout”
+Make payment buttons the same size, no bigger or smaller than other payment buttons, including the CTAs "Add to cart" and "Proceed to checkout"

 ![Same button size.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Same-button-size.png)